NervAILabs/nervai-docs/contributing/code-styles.rst

 JavaScript Code Style
 ---------------------

-The VisualML project follows the `Airbnb JavaScript Style Guide`_ for JavaScript code.
+The NervAI Engine project follows the `Airbnb JavaScript Style Guide`_ for JavaScript code.
 This includes the following conventions:

 - Use 2 spaces for indentation.
 - Limit lines to 100 characters.